 My non-fiction book, Hidden City: Adventures and Explorations in Dublin, is available in paperback from Penguin in the UK and Ireland.
 (Buy it from Amazon.co.uk)

 It was published in hardback by Penguin Ireland in September 2014.

-It’s available in Polish as Dublin: Miasto nieodkryte (translated by Władysław Jeżewski, published by Wiedawnictwo Magnum).
+It’s available in Polish as Dublin: Miasto nieodkryte (translated by Władysław Jeżewski, published by Wydawnictwo Magnum).